• Home

 • Large roll of paper: we used a roll of brown craft paper but the back of a roll of wrapping paper would work too

 Directions: Roll out the paper as long as you’d like and get to work painting a rainbow.
-We found it easiest to draw out the rainbow with pencil first.
+We found it easiest to draw out the rainbow with a pencil first.
 As soon as we have no rain in the forecast, we plan to hang this on the front of our house.

 For another fun rainbow craft, click here.